AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 >[!NOTE]
 >
->Because a single Dispatcher farm is defined, the Dispatcher Flush replication agent on the AEM publish instance requires no special configurations.
+>Because a single Dispatcher farm is defined, the `Dispatcher Flush` replication agent on the AEM publish instance requires no special configurations.

-## Rewriting Links to Non-HTML Files {#rewriting-links-to-non-html-files}
+## Rewrite links to non-HTML files {#rewriting-links-to-non-html-files}

 To rewrite references to files that have extensions other than .html or .htm, create a Sling rewriter transformer component and add it to the default rewriter pipeline.

 Rewrite references when resource paths do not resolve correctly in the web server context.
 For example, a transformer is required when image-generating components create links such as /content/sitea/en/products.navimage.png.
 The `topnav` component of the [How to Create a Fully Featured Internet Website](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/introduction/the-basics) creates such links.

-The [Sling rewriter](https://sling.apache.org/documentation/bundles/output-rewriting-pipelines-org-apache-sling-rewriter.html) is a module that post-processes Sling output.
+The [`Sling` rewriter](https://sling.apache.org/documentation/bundles/output-rewriting-pipelines-org-apache-sling-rewriter.html) is a module that post-processes `Sling` output.
 SAX pipeline implementations of the rewriter consist of a generator, one or more transformers, and a serializer:

-* **Generator:** Parses the Sling output stream (HTML document) and generates SAX events when it encounters specific element types.
+* **Generator:** Parses the `Sling` output stream (HTML document) and generates SAX events when it encounters specific element types.
 * **Transformer:** Listens for SAX events and therefore modifies the event target (an HTML element).
 A rewriter pipeline contains zero or more transformers.
 Transformers are executed in sequence, passing the SAX events to the next transformer in the sequence.
 * **Serializer:** Serializes the output, including the modifications from each transformer.

 ![](assets/chlimage_1-15.png)

-### The AEM Default Rewriter Pipeline {#the-aem-default-rewriter-pipeline}
+### The AEM Default rewriter pipeline {#the-aem-default-rewriter-pipeline}

 AEM uses a default pipeline rewriter that processes documents of the type text/html: